al-march/ngx-popovers/packages/core/README.md

 this.floatingService.computePosition(trigger, floating);
 ```

-You also can import all types and methods of floating-ui from this package
+You can also import all types and methods from floating-ui from this package:

 ```typescript
 import {